State Dept. 'Guts' Donald Trump's Curbs on Fortune 500's Visa Workers

 The first one on the list is what they needed to do to get the visas in the first place … Number 2, any of them can do that, no problem … Number 3 is totally meaningless — anyone can do that … ‘Financial Hardship’ for an employer is so loosey goosy that anyone can meet that … ‘Critical Infrastructure’ is basically anything.

-Lynn was less formal;
+Lynn was less formal:

 This is effing b…..
 Who the f… came up with these exceptions? … You can drive a Mack truck through this ….
 The exemptions basically cover anyone on an H-IB or a J-1 or an L-1 ….
 Boom!
 They’re in … with all the exemptions, there is no EO — they’ve eliminated the EO through the exemptions.”